-UNMANNED SYSTEMS: HOW DRONES CAN IMPROVE OUR LIVES
+UNMANNED SYSTEMS: LEARN HOW DRONES CAN IMPROVE OUR LIVES

 Unmanned aviation has unleashed a revolution in aviation.
-The question is: How can the private sector truly benefit from drones?
+The question is: How can the private sector really benefit from drones?
 When will we be able to hail an air taxi?
 How can these be safely integrated in the airspace?
-And how can these new forms of mobility be deployed sustainably?
-In the new ILA exhibition area “UAS Innovation Hub” you can meet the key players in unmanned aviation to discuss these questions – and many more.
+And how can these new forms of mobility be integrated sustainably?
+In the ILA exhibition area “UAS Innovation Hub” the key players in unmanned aviation will discuss these questions – and many more.

-See path-breaking innovations in the field of drones, infrastructure and services
+- See path-breaking innovations in the world of UAS, infrastructure and drone-based services

-Network with manufacturers, universities, research institutes and start-ups
+- Network with manufacturers, operators, research institutes and start-ups

 A RANGE OF POSSIBILITIES

-Entire new business models are now possible thanks to drones.
+Entirely new business models are now possible thanks to drones.
 They can boost service, comfort and safety in a variety of situations, and even save lives for example by transporting blood supplies.

 Drones can inspect wind power stations, bridges or dams.
-They can detect defects that previously could only be found with the laborious efforts of industrial climbers.
-They can be deployed in a fast, safe and inexpensive manner.
+They can detect problems that previously could only be laboriously found by industrial climbers.
+Drones can be deployed in a fast, safe and inexpensive manner.

 Critical goods like medicine require fast, flexible delivery.
 Drones are an important solution especially in densely populated urban areas because they offer a way to bypass traffic.

-Drones open up a world of new possibilities in the agricultural sector with precision farming.
-Now, the efficient use of machines for seeding and harvesting will be easier than ever before.
+Drones open a world of new possibilities in the agricultural sector with precision farming.
+Fields can be worked more precisely, sowing and harvesting machinery can be implemented as efficiently as never before.

-It is expected that about 60 percent of the world’s population will live in conurbations by 2030.
-In a few years, UAVs are likely to improve mobility for millions of these city dwellers.
+It is expected that about 60 percent of the world’s population will live in metropolitan areas by 2030.
+In a few years, UAVs are likely to help improve mobility for millions of these city dwellers.

 THE ENTIRE SECTOR IN ONE SINGLE LOCATION

-At ILA Berlin, an entire exhibition area will be dedicated to the full spectrum of unmanned aviation.
-Several dozen exhibitors from around the world will be there – ranging from manufacturers to research institutes, and from established system suppliers to up-and-coming startups.
+At ILA Berlin, the exhibition area "UAS Innovation Hub" will be dedicated to the entire spectrum of unmanned aviation.
+Exhibitors will be there from around the world– ranging from manufacturers to research institutes, from established system suppliers to young startups.

-Unmanned aviation will also be a focus of ILA’s prestigious conference program, where experts from industry, research and government will engage in focused, friendly dialogue – on issues like future UAV regulations, for example.
+Unmanned aviation will also be a main theme during ILA’s prestigious conference program and during the forum.
+Experts from industry, research and government will engage in focused, friendly dialogue – on issues like future UAS regulations.

 USES FOR COMMERCIAL DRONES